A model for a large investor trading at market indifference prices. II: Continuous-time case

 \subsection{Parameterization of Pareto allocations}

-We begin by recalling the results and notations from Section~4 in \cite{BankKram:11a} concerning the classical parameterization of Pareto allocations.
-As usual in the theory of such allocations, a key role is played by \emph{the utility function of the representative market maker} given by
+We begin by recalling the results and notation from \cite{BankKram13a} concerning the classical parameterization of Pareto allocations.
+As usual in the theory of such allocations, a key role is played by \emph{the aggregate utility function}

-We shall rely on the properties of this function stated in Section~4.1 of \cite{BankKram:11a}, Theorems~4.1 and~4.2.
-Following \cite{BankKram:11a}, we denote
+We shall rely on the properties of this function stated in Section~3 of \cite{BankKram13b}.
+In particular, $r$ is continuously differentiable and the upper bound in~(\ref{eq21}) is attained at the unique vector $\widehat{x} = \widehat{x}(v,x)$ in $\mathbf{R}^M$ determined by either